 I hope this post as well as my Tips on Borneo post will give you a heads up on what to expect there and exactly what you need to pack, especially when it comes to Borneo clothing.

 The high humidity in Borneo means that clothes take forever to dry.
 Forget travelling super light and taking only one change of clothes.
 Remember you’ll also need to leave room for Borneo souvenirs!

 Borneo is in the tropics so it’s humid and you can expect rain at any time of year.
 That makes it difficult to know what to wear in Borneo, and you need to be prepared for rain even if you travel outside the monsoon season (Dec-Feb).
 Whether you’re heading to Sabah, Sarawak, Brunei or Kalimatan, this Borneo packing list will cover all of the states and countries in Borneo.

 What should I pack for Borneo?

-The most important items in your Borneo packing list revolve around this damp, humid weather.
-Think quick drying clothing, foot powders, leech protection and dry bags to keep your belongings, well – dry.
+The most important items on your Borneo packing list revolve around this damp, humid weather.
+Borneo clothing should be quick drying and then you need to keep your feet dry and healthy so foot powder is fully recommended, as well as leech protection (we’ll discuss this below with tips such as Borneo clothing should not be black so that you can easily spot leeches) and dry bags to keep your belongings (especially electronic equipment), well – dry.